helgoboss/helgobox/doc/user-guide.md

   has that source assigned, it will be reassigned to the new target that you touched.
 - **ReaLearn: Learn single mapping (reassigning source) and open it:** Like *Learn single mapping* but additionally opens the mapping panel after having learned the mapping.
 This is great for subsequent fine tuning.
-- **ReaLearn: Learn source for last touched target (reassigning target)** This behaves similar to REAPER's built-in MIDI learn in that it always relates to the target that has been touched last.
+- **ReaLearn: Learn source for last touched target (reassigning target):** This behaves similar to REAPER's built-in MIDI learn in that it always relates to the target that has been touched last.

 ## Tutorials